they stole our bodies: work in Israel

 Avneri supported withdrawal of the Israeli army from Gaza and the West Bank.

 He died recently.
 I also remember how he told funny things about different people who took part in the creation of the state of Israel: what someone said, how another one drank vodka… But now I don’t remember anything.

 I didn’t support the occupation.
 I had nothing against the Palestinians.
 But all this had nothing to do with the reality in which I lived and could not change it.

 SF note (added 26/2/19): Although this comment about Avneri is fairly neutral, it’s remiss to not be critical of this guy.
-As an Israeli wrote in the comments box today, “Avneri was a despicable leftist intellectual, politician, magazine/tabloid editor and an admirer of Arafat and the PLO.”
+As an Israeli wrote in point 8 in the comments box below: “Avneri was a despicable leftist intellectual, politician, magazine/tabloid editor and an admirer of Arafat and the PLO.”

 The biggest disappointment were the Israeli and later Western anarchists.
 Theoretically, anarchism means fighting for direct workers democracy by methods of direct action.
 At least that’s how Bakunin and Kropotkin saw it.
 It is not necessarily a violent action, it may even be non-violent in most cases, but it is always an action directed against businessmen and business women and against state principles and orders.
 Bakunin’s “revolutionary gymnastics” aims to develop a mass psychology of the workers, based on the rejection of state law and the ruling class.
 Once in the past anarchists more or less corresponded to such ideas.
 But…